PvdBerg1998/BitmarkerLove/README.md

 The KLayout design files are available [here](https://github.com/PvdBerg1998/BitmarkerLove/tree/master/KLayout).

 ## Bitmarker Decoder GUI
 This tool is written to assist in decoding the bitmarkers on my nanowire deposition substrate.
-It uses the Love2D framework, hence the name.
+It uses the Love2D framework, hence the name of this repository.

 ### Controls
 - R = Reset to $(0, 0)$.